BGforgeNet/FO2tweaks/README.md

 #### Light level
 Designed for Restoration Project users.
-Unfortunately, many areas in RP are quite dark compared to the original game, to the point of being an eye hazard.
+Unfortunately, many areas in RP are quite dark compared to the original game, to the point of being eye hazard.

 Currently there's no way to adjust light level gracefully, so this component will grant the dude a free level of Night Vision perk.
 Displayed light level affects chance to hit for both dude and enemies, so it's still fair game.